HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ##### JDBC

 For JDBC, the corresponding key file is also required.
-Please refer to the [official MySQL manual](https://dev.mysql.com/doc/connector-j/5.1/en/connector-j-reference-using-ssl.html).
+Please refer to the [Official MySQL Manual](https://dev.mysql.com/doc/connector-j/5.1/en/connector-j-reference-using-ssl.html).
 Here are two ways for reference:

 1. By importing CA into Java trust store: